Eeb Allay Ooo! will be premiering on Youtube today at 4:30pm as a part of MAMI's lineup for the ongoing global film festival, We Are One.

 The topological setting is New Delhi and the issue at hand is the infestation of monkeys.
 The Government now employs men as monkey repellers instead of employing langurs due to animal rights violation, and the film’s protagonist, Anjani, played masterfully by Shardul Bhardwaj, is given the job.
 One might read these former lines and suddenly think that this is a fictional setting.
 Ironically, this is the stark reality of the capital of the country.
 As Anjani delves into this fight between man and monkey, learning to make the voices eeb, allay, ooo, to scare away monkeys, the absurdity of this situation significantly takes centre stage.
 Especially, the irony of the fact that this is essentially a Government job is not lost on anybody.

-In terms of story, Prateek Vats has managed to create a universe that is so heavily seeped in reality that when you laugh at the scenes in the movie, you suddenly remember that you are laughing on the very reality that surrounds all of us.
+In terms of plot, Prateek Vats has managed to create a universe that is so heavily seeped in reality that when you laugh at the scenes in the movie, you suddenly remember that you are laughing on the very reality that surrounds you.
 ‘The narrative is shaped by an extensive use of non-fiction elements, while incorporating non-professionals alongside trained actors.
 Veritè footage is mixed and crafted into the rise en scène, to weave a revealing account seeped in a reality, which is as stark as it is absurd,’ says Prateek.
-His words resound true through his work that uses all the familiar areas of Delhi, and possibly all the familiar monkeys as well.
+His words resound true through his work, that uses all the familiar areas of Delhi, and possibly all the familiar monkeys as well.

 L: Director Prateek Vats

 R: Film Poster